MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authentication-azure-ad-b2c.md

 ## Deploy the sample

-(These instructions assume you've installed WebLogic and set up some server domain.)
+These instructions assume that you installed WebLogic and set up some server domain.

 Before you can deploy to WebLogic, you need to make some configuration changes in the sample itself and build or rebuild the package:

 1. In the sample, there's likely an *application.properties* or *authentication.properties* file where you configured the client ID, tenant, redirect URL, and so on.

-1. In the above mentioned steps, change references to `localhost:8080` or `localhost:8443` to the URL/port WebLogic runs on, which by default should be `localhost:7001`.
+1. In the above mentioned steps, change references to `localhost:8080` or `localhost:8443` to the URL and port that WebLogic runs on, which by default should be `localhost:7001`.

-1. You also need to make the same change in the Azure app registration, where you set it as the **Redirect URI** in the **Authentication** tab.
+1. You also need to make the same change in the Azure app registration, where you set it as the **Redirect URI** value on the **Authentication** tab.

 To deploy the sample to WebLogic via the web console: